solo-io/gloo/docs/content/guides/traffic_management/request_processing/shadowing/_index.md

 When your new service gets a copy of a live-traffic message (ie, the copy), how can your service know that this is indeed a copy?
 This could be valuable information in how your service deals with the message, especially if this is a stateful service.
 For example, if you can detect this is a shadowed message, you can rollback any stateful transactions that may be associated with the processing of the message.

 With Gloo Gateway, since it's based on Envoy, the `Host` or `Authority` header includes a `-shadow` postfix to it.
 For example, if we're sending traffic to `foo.bar.com` the `Host` value will then be `foo.bar.com-shadow`.
 From there, the service can detect this and response accordingly.
 See this blog [on advanced traffic shadowing patterns](https://blog.christianposta.com/microservices/advanced-traffic-shadowing-patterns-for-microservices-with-istio-service-mesh/) for more.

+Some shadow destinations reject the modified header, for example when they enforce strict host-based routing.
+Two options change this behavior:

+* Set `disableShadowHostSuffixAppend: true` to leave the original `Host` value untouched.
+* Set `hostRewriteLiteral` to send a specific `Host` value instead.
+The whole header is replaced, so include a port if the shadow destination needs one, and note that the port from the original host is not carried over.
+This option implies `disableShadowHostSuffixAppend`, so setting both is redundant.
+Requires Envoy 1.36 or newer.

+If your service relies on the `-shadow` suffix to detect shadowed traffic, changing either option means it needs another way to tell the copy apart.